 Products distributed through this program vary each month but often include non-perishable goods, frozen proteins, fresh produce and grains.
 Currently, Yolo Food Bank provides monthly emergency food to approximately 2,500 low-income households at more than 32 locations, including the Food Bank, food closets, and congregate feeding programs.

-Participants can pick-up for up to three other recipients who are unable to attend the distribution.
+Participants can pick-up for up to five other recipients who are unable to attend the distribution.
 Alternates must complete a form below or a signed note from the eligible recipient to authorize pick-up.
 All notes or forms must be submitted to the site volunteers in order to pick-up for others.
 All notes should contain: date, written authorization for alternate to pick up, alternate’s name, recipient’s household size.

 For more information please contact: